fbarchive/FBOutlookPlugin/readme.md

-# Fogbugz Outlook Plugin
+# FogBugz Outlook Plugin

-> **Disclaimer**: This is the source code for the FogBugz Outlook Plugin.
-It is distributed
+> Outlook Plugin deeply integrates FogBugz case management into your standard email workflow.
-> in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied
+> It adds a **Case from Message** button to the MS Outlook toolbar; just click it to turn
-> warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+> the contents of the current email into a new FogBugz case.

 ## Requirements